diegoami/SMS-Message-Spam-Detector/README.md

 ## CREATE DOCKER CONTAINER

-To create and start a docker container execute the following
+To create and start a docker container execute the following commands.
+The PMML and model files are saved in a subdirectory `data` of the current directory

 ```
+mkdir -p <YOUR_DATA_DIRECTORY>
 docker build -t spam_detector .
-docker run  -d -p 8000:8000 spam_detector:latest
+docker run  -d -p 8000:8000 -v <YOUR_DATA_DIRECTORY>:/data spam_detector:latest
 ```

 ## ACCESS THE MODEL